patrickhisnibrataas/linux-device-driver-tutorial/README.md

 ## Feature #4 - Module parameter with a callback
 This is the same as Feature #3 with the addtional feature of being able to react to changes written to the parameter at run-time.
 It's possible to reimplement the getter and setter method.

+## Feature #5 - Dynamically allocate major and minor ID
+The major ID identifies the general class of device, and is used by the kernel to look up the appropriate driver for this type of device.
+The minor ID uniquely identifies a particular device within a general class, as there might be several devices using the same driver.